 J&K: Terrorists shoot at civilians in Pulwama; 1 woman dead, youth injured

-Srinagar, June 04: Terrorists shot dead a woman in Jammu and Kashmir's Puwama today.
+Srinagar, June 04: Terrorists shot dead a woman in Jammu and Kashmir's Pulwama today.
 A youth, who has been identified as Jalaludin Bhufanda, was injured when suspected terrorists barged inside the residential house in Narbal area of Kakapora and opened fire, said reports.

 The reason behind the attack is yet to be ascertained.
 Jalaludin's has been rushed to a hospital and his condition is said to be critical.